irabanta/ai-powered-enterprise-integration-service/README.md

 - **Git** for version control

 ### Environment Variables
-Set the following environment variable:
+Set the following environment variable: At present, only Azure Deployed Models are supported.
+Will add support for OpenAI hosted models in future releases.
 ```bash
 export AZURE_OPENAI_API_KEY="your-azure-openai-api-key"
 ```